 P2P Discovery enables two devices to find each other quickly and form a P2P Group.
-P2P Discovery consists of the following componets.
+P2P group discovery procedure consists of the following components.

-- P2P Device Discovery: Two P2P Devices will find other once they arrive in a common channel.
+- P2P Device Discovery: Two P2P Devices will find each other, once they arrive in a common channel.
 P2P Device Discovery happens in channels 1,6,11 as per the Specification.

 - Autonomous Method (One Device declares as a GO)